wizzdi/segmantix/README.md

 ## Testing

-SegmantiX is rigorously tested using JUnit.
  The provided unit tests cover various scenarios:

 - User access to resources in their own tenant.
 - Role-based access control to specific entities.